ArtHitParade

 The first sale of the Valmadonna Trust Library by Sotheby's on December 22, 2015 listed three European manuscripts among the oldest that survived the persecutions.
 They have the usual original textual additions : the major commentaries or Masorah magna in the header and footer and the minor commentaries or Masorah parva in the intervals between the columns.

-One of them is dated exactly of 15 Tammuz 4949, corresponding to July 2, 1189 of our calendar.
+One of them is dated exactly of 15 Tammuz 4949, corresponding to July 2, 1189 CE.
 This manuscript of 482 pages 28 x 31 cm is made of the Pentateuch, the Haftarot (books of the Prophets) and the Five Songs.
 Scholars locate it in England through paleographic considerations and by the presence of Anglo-Norman words in some marginal notes.

 1189 was a terrible year for the English Jews who were victims of riots at the coronation of Richard I. Their manuscripts were considered as a wealth and were looted.
 Very few Jewish belongings escaped this event followed a century later by the expulsion of the Jews from England.
 This highly rare medieval English Pentateuch in beautiful condition was sold for $ 3.6M from a lower estimate of $ 2M, lot 7.